Press Release Submission Guidelines

 Releases must be news.
 The title/headline and the entire body of the release must revolve around something that is a recent development.

 These could include new announcements of new products or services, organizational milestones/anniversaries, awards given or received, or even a reaction to a current newsworthy event.
-The possibilities are endless, are long as it's news.
+The possibilities are endless, as long as it’s news.

 The body should read like a news piece, not an encyclopedic article.